didfordwin/didfordwin.com/README.md

 - Static website in the form of [GatsbyJS](https://www.gatsbyjs.org/ 'Gatsby JS a static site generator')
 - Infrastructure in the form of [Terraform Configurations](https://terraform.io 'Terraform a cloud configuration and deployment tool')

-Currently there is not much need to adjust the infrastrucutre.
+Currently there is not much need to adjust the infrastructure.
 The static website on the other hand will need help.

 To get started developing on the website be familiar with [Gatsby](https://www.gatsbyjs.org/docs/ 'Gatsby Documentation').
 The folder `website/` contains a standard Gatsby project.